 Today I had the pleasure of attending a presentation day at DTU (Technical University of Denmark) arranged by the Electro Department under the title: Acoustic Technology & Centre for Acoustic-Mechanical Micro Systems.
 The speakers were mainly PhD students and Postdocs and the topics varied from ‘Loudspeaker Array Auralisations with the Room Acoustical Simulation Tool PARISM by Gerd Høy Marbjerg to presentations about stage acoustics in concerts halls and research about hearing aids (NB.You can find more about Gerd Høy Marbjerg’s research here).

-A well-organised day with great speakers and good discussions.
+A well-organized day with great speakers and good discussions.

 In addition to the formal program, there was also a poster session and it was a pleasure to find Thea Mathilde Larsen’s project among the posters.
 Find the poster here Poster: Study of room acoustics and noise.

-Thea is a master student at DTU and for the last six months, she has been investigating the sound environments in greater Copenhagen.
+Thea is a master’s student at DTU and for the last six months, she has been investigating the sound environments in greater Copenhagen.
 In particular, she has been doing room acoustic measurements to investigate the general global trend of hospitals that are getting noisier and noisier.
-Besides the room acoustic measurements, she has also started a survey among the staff – to see if there are any correlations between the experienced working environment in regards to sound/noise and the actual room acoustics.
+Besides the room acoustic measurements, she has also started a survey among the staff.
+The intention was to see if there are any correlations between the experienced working environment in regard to sound/noise and the actual room acoustics.

 The Danish Building Code

-Thea has chosen not only to evaluate reverberation time – but she also looks into several other acoustic parameters like speech transmission index (STI), Clarity (C50), Lombard Effect, speech privacy etc.
+Thea has chosen not only to evaluate reverberation time but also looks into several other acoustic parameters.
+Speech transmission index (STI), Clarity (C50), Lombard Effect and speech privacy, etc.

 The amount of data is enormous (!), below are some of the measurements (Reverberation time/ T20 and Clarity) from one of the hospital departments:

-As we can see, not many rooms (or to be brief – not even one) meet the demands in regards to reverberation time according to the Danish Building Code – but we see that some of the rooms perform better than others and are close to the demands.
+As we can see, not many rooms (or to be brief – not even one) meet the demands in regards to reverberation time according to the Danish Building Code.
+We see that some of the rooms perform better than others and are close to the demands.
 The rooms that stand out in a positive way are the meeting room and the examination room 3.
 These particular rooms have been through an acoustic refurbishment (wall panels – single panels) which can also explain the better values on C50.